-The act of giving charity is at the very foundations of Islamic culture which teaches us to look after our brothers and sisters – especially those of whom whose needs a greatest.
-Sharing cuts of meat ensure that someone living in poverty will benefit from having a filling and nutritious meal, which may be the only one they eat until the following year’s Qurbani.
+The act of giving charity is at the very foundations of Islamic culture which teaches us to look after our brothers and sisters – especially those whose needs are greatest.
+Sharing cuts of meat ensures that someone living in poverty will benefit from having a filling and nutritious meal, which may be the only one they eat until the following year’s Qurbani.

 How Many Qurbani Shares is a Camel?